djangify/our-spot/README.md

 The network includes a few placeholders that were adding so show additional features that will be included.
 These are:

 _Report a photo or profile_ - The button under photos and profiles can be clicked to report a photo/profile to Admin.
-This currently works on the network but is not connected to an email system right now.
+This currently works on the network but is not connected to an email system.

 _Email password_ - If a member is unable to log-in because they have forgotten their password the ability to complete the "forgotten password" form is available but is not currently a working system.

 As a social network there were a number of features that will be added at a later date.
 Future features include:

-- Email authentication - the ability to sign up using email and receive notifications via email.
+- Email authentication - the ability to sign up using email to verify your account and receive notifications via email.

-- The ability to search for images based on tags
+- The ability to search for images based on tags.

-- Album creation so photos can be saved into specific albums, e.g. parks, holiday etc
+- Album creation so photos can be saved into specific albums, e.g. parks, holiday etc.

-- Personalised recommendations - users receive recommendations for new spots based on previous uploads
+- Personalised recommendations - users receive recommendations for new spots based on previous uploads.

-- A feed that shows user activity and trending images
+- A feed that shows user activity and trending images.

+- The ability to follow members and get updated when they post.

 <p align="right">(<a href="#table-of-content">back to top</a>)</p>